Export of Dogs and Cats to United Arab Emirates

 1. Copy of the Import Permit issued by UAE's Ministry of Climate Change and Environment.

-2. Valid original Veterinary Health Certificate for Export of Dogs and Cats to United Arab Emirates – PDF (465 kb) completed by a licensed veterinarian and endorsed by a Canadian Food Inspection Agency (CFIA) official veterinarian with a statement saying the animal was visually examined during the 24 hours prior to export and found clinically healthy and free of external parasites.
+2. Valid original Veterinary Health Certificate for Export of Dogs and Cats to United Arab Emirates - (certificate currently not available) completed by a licensed veterinarian and endorsed by a Canadian Food Inspection Agency (CFIA) official veterinarian with a statement saying the animal was visually examined during the 24 hours prior to export and found clinically healthy and free of external parasites.

 3. Vaccination document or passport which must include animal microchip number and animal full description for all of the vaccines your pet has received.
 The vaccine name, manufacturer, batch number, vaccination date, vaccine labels, and any treatments given to the animal should be included on the vaccination document.